-I offer a third answer.
+A third answer is available.
 There is a particular kind of dream that speaks to the capacity of us as dreamers to organize our dreams.
 This dream is called "lucid" and refers to our capacity to realize that we are dreaming when we are in the midst of a dream.
 According to Barrett (2001, p.
 11):